‘McCartney Legacy Volume 2’ Arrives From Noted Beatles Historian

 Share This:

-Noted Beatles author Allan Kozinn has announced the follow-up to 2022’s The McCartney Legacy, Volume 1, described as the most complete work on the life and work of Paul McCartney ever published.
-Volume 2, coming December 10, 2024, via Dey Street Books, and written again with researcher Adrian Sinclair, continues to paint the portrait of one of the world’s greatest musicians, his work post-Beatles, and his life from 1974 to 1980.
-The new title is available for pre-order in the U.S. here and in the U.K. here.
+Noted Beatles author Allan Kozinn has issued the follow-up to 2022’s The McCartney Legacy, Volume 1, described as the most complete work on the life and work of Paul McCartney ever published.
+Volume 2, which arrived on December 10, 2024, via Dey Street Books, and written again with researcher Adrian Sinclair, continues to paint the portrait of one of the world’s greatest musicians, his work post-Beatles, and his life from 1974 to 1980.
+The new title is available in the U.S. here and in the U.K. here.

 From the publisher’s announcement: By 1974 the Beatles were a distant memory, and Paul McCartney had already gone on to release a solo album and form a new band, Wings.
 By the end of the decade Wings would be the bestselling band of the 1970s.
 [Ed., Not likely.]
 The McCartney Legacy, Volume 2 begins in 1974 at the height of Wings popularity and the beginning of McCartney’s next chapter.